 UPDATE: the airport has finally become operational in October 2017 ...
-AND: I've booked a trip for this summer!
-So from August 2018 you can expect an all new chapter (replacing the now outdated text below) about this exotic destination with several separate subchapters.
+AND: I've booked a trip for this summer, August 2018.
+Following that you can expect an all new chapter (replacing the now outdated text below) with several separate subchapters.
 Finally this alluring island destination will get the detailed treatment it deserves.
 Very much looking forward to it.
 Can't wait to go ...

 A very remote island in the middle of the South Atlantic

 , a British Overseas territory, in fact one of the most isolated spots on Earth, more

 than 1200 miles (2000 km) from the nearest mainland (in Africa, roughly where the border between Namibia and Angola lies).

 The island is most notorious as the place where Napoleon

 died in exile in 1821.
 There have long been rumours that he may have died of poisoning, which enhances the dark element of the place ... even though it now seems widely accepted that the original autopsy, according to which Napoleon died of stomach cancer, was correct.
 In any case, the house in which he died, Longwood House, on a plain some four miles south-east of the island's capital Jamestown, can be visited by tourists and/or Napoleon pilgrims.

 The house, which had been handed over to French government, has been faithfully restored (though today little is original) and contains a museum.
 Visits have to be booked in advance, tours are normally scheduled for weekdays at 11 a.m.
 Tours can also include a visit to the initial grave that Napoleon was buried in until his body was transferred back home to France